 My own ministerial education has been in the Historicism school of eschatology but I have not been one to make an issue of those who hold to a Dispensationalism school of thought.
 For some reason I haven’t ran into pre-trib people ridiculing post-trib people, it has always been the post-trib that seem to want to make it an issue against pre-trib.

-I have always felt that I have understood the arguments for the rapture, the subsequent 7-year tribulation, and the separate event of the second coming.
+I have always felt that I have understood the arguments for the pre-trib rapture, the subsequent 7-year tribulation, and the separate event of the second coming.
 My position really was a “pre-trib, post-trib, all-trib works out in the end” kind of attitude.
-When I first entered pastoral ministry it became clear that most of us are concerned with surviving the week don’t have enough theological bandwidth to worry about the tribulation.
+When I first entered pastoral ministry it became clear that most of us are more concerned with surviving the week and don’t have enough theological bandwidth to worry about the details end-time tribulation.

 In 2016 I attended a Calvary Chapel pastors meeting as an invited guest, and when the speaker said that it was essential to have a firm pre-tribulation theology, I began mauling that over in my mind and not too happily, either.

 When I arrived back home I did some serious study on the pre-trib and post-trib positions, but for whatever reason I didn’t pursue a deeper study into some of the issues that were left unanswered.

 Later that year our church where I serve as pastor was scheduled to go through the book of Revelation, verse by verse, and I decided that as I taught through it I would mainly rely on respected theologians and commentators who held a pre-trib position.
 Most of our membership at that time held to a pre-trib position.